Withdrawal from the European Union: Denmark (Dexit-Danexit)

 Opinion polls have mostly shown that Danes are pro EU membership, but eurosceptic.
 A 2018 opinion poll suggested that while a minority of Danes wanted withdrawal (12% "to a high degree" and 16% "to some degree"), a large majority were against abolishing the opt-outs (57 % against and 22 % for the euro; 42 % against and 30 % for defense cooperation; 47 % against and 22 % for judicial cooperation).
 A 2019 opinion poll showed that 37 % of voters of the New Right wanted withdrawal and other 50 % were eurosceptic ("remain in the EU, but the EU should have less influence on Danish conditions").
 Among voters of the Danish People's party, the numbers were 18% and 57%, and of the Unity List, 11% and 42%, respectively.
 In all other parties, withdrawal was supported by 5% of voters or less, but there was substantial euroscepticism (between 26 and 32%), although less among voters of the Social Liberal Party (15%) and The Alternative (20%).

 Occasionally, polls about a choice between the EU and a Nordic cooperation have shown equally divided support; a 2020 poll showed 39% support for each alternative.
 In a 2019 poll, the same question showed 42.7% support for the Nordic option and 40.5% for the EU option.

 Finland

-In Finland, the Finns Party proposed the withdrawal from the EU.
+In Finland, the Finns Party says the country should leave the EU should it become a European Federation, a proposal which was not being considered at European level.

-France
+France (Frexit)

 Until 2018, the far-right National Rally advocated for France to leave the EU.
 However, shortly after the party's renaming (from Front National), the party leader Marine Le Pen ruled out that policy, proposing instead to focus on changing the European Union's institutions.

+The Popular Republican Union and The Patriots party support France leaving the EU.